Articles

 • Muse: assists with self-regulation

-– Sofia Lopez Nakashima, Case Manager and Instructor
+– Sofia Lopez Nakashima, Senior Manager, Assessments

-LDS is a community of dedicated professionals that write collaboratively.
+LDS is a community of dedicated professionals who write collaboratively.
 We recognize the contribution of unnamed team members for their wisdom and input.